zhima/simple-video-player/README.md

 ## Requirements

-Before compiling and running this program, you must have installed `ffmpeg2.x` and `SDL2` from source code in your system, otherwise it may occurs some unexpected errors.
+Before compiling and running this program, you must have installed `ffmpeg 4.2.x` and `SDL2` from source code in your system, otherwise it may occurs some unexpected errors.

 ## Get Started